Dental Implants – Larchmont Village, CA

 Preliminary Treatments & Dental Implant Surgery

-In order to be successful, some patients first require gum disease therapy or a bone graft before we attempt to place implants.
+To be successful, some patients first require gum disease therapy or a bone graft before we attempt to place implants.
 In that case, we know experienced periodontists and other specialists who can help prepare you for implant placement.
 In most cases, Dr. Geller can handle the entire process in our Los Angeles office.
 As a board-certified prosthodontist, he has been highly trained in every facet of the implant process.

 The Parts of Your Dental Implant